On the coupled stability thresholds of graded linear series: Introduction

 On the other hand, as in \cite{AZ}, it is natural and powerful for the computation that generalizing the notion of stability thresholds not only for big $\Q$-divisors but also \emph{graded linear series} $V_{\vec{\bullet}}$ which has bounded support and contains an ample series.
 In fact, in \cite{FANO, r3d28}, the authors got explicit formulas in order to estimate the values $\delta(Y; -K_Y)$ for smooth Fano threefolds $Y$, by focusing on the stability thresholds $\delta\left(X; V_{\vec{\bullet}}\right)$ with $X$ subvarieties of $Y$ and $V_{\vec{\bullet}}$ certain graded linear series on $X$.

 In this paper, we introduce the notion of the \emph{coupled stability threshold $\delta\left(X, B; \left\{V^i_{\vec{\bullet}}\right\}_{i=1}^k\right)$ for a series of} (the Veronese equivalence class of) \emph{graded linear series} $\left\{V^i_{\vec{\bullet}}\right\}_{i=1}^k$ (which have bounded supports and contain ample series) \emph{over a projective klt pair} $(X, B)$.
 The notion is very natural, since this notion is a common generalizations of the above notions $\delta\left(X; \left\{L_i\right\}_{i=1}^k\right)$ and $\delta\left(X; V_{\vec{\bullet}}\right)$.
 Moreover, we see various basic properties related with the stability thresholds.
-For example, one of the purpose of the paper is to give several formulas to estimate or to compute the \emph{$S$-invariant} of specific graded linear series, which is crucial to estimate the stability threshilds.
+For example, one of the purpose of the paper is to give several formulas to estimate or to compute the \emph{$S$-invariant} of specific graded linear series, which is crucial to estimate the stability thresholds.
+The concept of the Veronese equivalence classes for graded linear series was systematically treated in \cite[\S 3.1]{r3d28}.
+The concept is very natural in order to consider important invariants including the $S$-invariant.

 We quickly state important results of the paper.
 Firstly, we showed that the basic properties of graded linear series are stable under birational base change: